xDaryamo/puccini/README.md

 very fast parser, enough that it can be usefully embedded in editors and IDEs for validating TOSCA while typing.

 TOSCA is a complex object-oriented language.
-Considerable effort has been put into adhering to every aspect the grammar, especially in regards to value type checking and type inheritance contracts.
-Due to the inconsistencies in the specification, we also [quirks](tosca/parser/QUIRKS.md) that represent alternative interpretations.
+We put considerable effort into adhering to every aspect of the grammar, especially in regards to value type checking and type inheritance contracts, which are key to delivering the object-oriented promise of extensibility while maintaining reliable compatibility.
+Unfortunately, the TOSCA specification is famously inconsistent and imprecise.
+For this reason, the Puccini parser also supports [quirk modes](tosca/parser/QUIRKS.md) that enable alternative behaviors based on differing interpretations.

 ### Compiler